learning-zone/project-management-basics/README.md

 #### Q. What are the tools used for requirements gathering?
 #### Q. Explain the concept of RAID in project management?
+#### Q. What are the techniques used to define the scope of a project?

 *ToDo*